pverkind/sira-project-pv/README.md

 * Under your repository name, click  Settings.
 If you cannot see the "Settings" tab, select the  dropdown menu, then click Settings.
 * In the left sidebar, click  Pages
-* Under "branch", choose "main", and click "save"
-The content of the root folder of your repo is now served under <your_github_name>.github.io/gh_actions_test (and because we have put the index.html file in the root folder, that will be displayed by default when you go to that page)
+* Under "branch", choose "main", keep the default location as "root/"  and click "save" The content of the root folder of your repo is now served under <your_github_name>.github.io/sira-project-pv (and because we have put the index.html file in the root folder, that will be displayed by default when you go to that page)

 # Folder structure